kenta-tsukaue/crysfml/README.md

            Default OFF
            If OFF, only CrysFML will be built.
            If ON, both CrysFML and WCrysFML libraries will be built

+	 * ARCH32: ON|OFF
+	   Default ON
+	   If ON 32-bits architecture is built

+	 * HEAP_ARRAYS: ON|OFF
+	   Default OFF
+	   Put arrays in heap instead of stack (only for Windows ifort)

+	 * PYTHON_API: ON|OFF
+	   Default OFF
+	   If ON, build the Python API

          * CMAKE_Fortran_COMPILER: ifort|g95|gfortran.
            Default ifort.
            Sets the compiler to use for the build.